docQodly/docs/docs/4DQodlyPro/localization.md

 - The translation key will be automatically associated with the text.
     <img src={require('./img/localizationPageKeyLocale.png').default} style={{borderRadius: '6px'}} />

-    :::warning
-    The key will not appear under all locales because it was assigned to the component while a specific locale was selected.
-To assign a key across all locales, make sure you're in the base state (without any locale selected) before adding the key.
-See the [Translation Key Scenarios section](#translation-key-scenarios) for more details.
+    :::tip
+    The key will appear under all locales.
     :::

 - Different values can be assigned for the same key depending on the active locale.

 ### Translation Key Scenarios

-Here’s a breakdown of the different ways you can localize content:
+Here’s how key assignment works when localizing content:

-1. **Assign a Key to All Locales**: Make sure no locale is selected (you're in the base state).
-    - Click the purple i18n button.
+1. **Assigning a Key in the Base State (No Locale Selected)**: When no specific locale is selected (you’re in the base state), clicking the purple i18n button adds the key to all locales.
-    - This will create and assign a translation key that appears across all supported locales.
-    - Use this when you want the label to stay consistent across all languages unless explicitly overridden.

-2. **Assign a Key to a Specific Locale**: First, select a locale using the locale switcher.
-    - Then click the purple i18n button.
-    - The translation key will be assigned only to the selected locale.
-    - Useful when the text content or meaning varies significantly between languages and shouldn't be reused globally.
+2. **Assigning a Key While a Locale is Selected**: If a locale is selected when you click the i18n button, the key is still added to all locales, including the base state.

-3. **Manually Edit the Label per Locale**: Instead of using keys, you can manually update the Label field for each locale.
+3. **Manually Editing Labels per Locale (No Key Used)**: Instead of using keys, you can manually update the Label field for each locale.
     - Select a locale and directly type the desired label.
     - This is quick and flexible but may become harder to manage at scale.
     - Use the approach that best matches the complexity and reuse patterns of your UI labels.